 Laguna Beach, just north of Naxos Airport, is a favorite spot for windsurfers.
-They come all over the world to power their sails in this wide shallow bay, making it one of the most popular windsurfing destinations in Greece.
-If you come just to watch, try to pair it with the air traffic on this not so busy airport.
+They come from all over the world to power their sails in this wide shallow bay, making it one of the most popular windsurfing destinations in Greece.
+If you come just to watch, try to pair it with the air traffic at this not-so-busy airport.
 That way, you might even steal a selfie with an arriving/departing plane!
-Check Naxos Airport live schedule here.
+Check Naxos Airport’s live schedule here.

 4. Visit Portara – the Temple of Apollo, or – Dionysus?

 Portara or the Great Door is a massive marble frame standing on the islet of Palatia, just by the main Naxos port.
 In ancient times, the land was connecting the two hills.
 After the rising of the sea, they constructed a causeway for easier access.

 This monumental doorway is 6 meters tall and 3.5 meters wide and is a lonely remnant of a larger temple built during the reign of the Naxos tyrant Lygdamis, in the 6th century BC.
 The ambitious ruler had a grand vision of a temple that would outshine the Zeus Temple in Athens or Hera’s Temple in Samos.
 But then the war with Samos required resources and the construction was stopped abruptly.